aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 In turn, display_text_expression defines text to be displayed for the hyperlink.
 This expression is optional.
 If it is omitted or returns an empty value, then during runtime, a value of uri_or_bookmark_expression is used as display text as well.

-` `REF note **Note –** Values of both uri_or_bookmark_expression and display_text_expression can be of any types.
+**Note –** Values of both uri_or_bookmark_expression and display_text_expression can be of any types.
 During runtime, Object.
 REF toString  \* MERGEFORMAT ToString() is invoked to get textual representations of these expressions’ values, which is useful for expressions of types like [Uri](http://msdn.microsoft.com/en-us/library/system.uri\(v=vs.110\).aspx), for example.

 While building a report, uri_or_bookmark_expression and display_text_expression are evaluated and their results are used to construct a hyperlink that replaces the corresponding link tag then.
 If uri_or_bookmark_expression returns the name of a bookmark in the same document, then the hyperlink navigates to the bookmark.
 Otherwise, the hyperlink navigates to a corresponding external resource.
 ## **Working with Content Controls**
 LINQ Reporting Engine enables you to perform certain operations on content controls dynamically while building a report.

-` `REF note **Note –** To work with content controls in template documents using Microsoft Word®, you may need to [show the Developer tab on its ribbon](https://docs.microsoft.com/en-us/visualstudio/vsto/how-to-show-the-developer-tab-on-the-ribbon).
+**Note –** To work with content controls in template documents using Microsoft Word®, you may need to [show the Developer tab on its ribbon](https://docs.microsoft.com/en-us/visualstudio/vsto/how-to-show-the-developer-tab-on-the-ribbon).
 ### **Setting Checkbox Values Dynamically**
 You can set checkbox values to either checked or unchecked in your reports dynamically by taking the following steps: